Literature / The Charterhouse of Parma

 The book provides examples of:

 - Break the Cutie: The whole sequence of Waterloo is about destroying Fabrice's romantic vision of combat.

-- Call That A Formation: The Battle of Waterloo is depicted as a complete mess, with French soldiers running to and fro, completely disorganized.
-Some of them don't even have interest in battling, prefering Plunder instead.
+- Call That a Formation?: The Battle of Waterloo is depicted as a complete mess, with French soldiers running to and fro, completely disorganized.
+Some of them don't even have interest in battling, preferring plunder instead.

 - The Casanova: Fabrice.